Fast Food Puts Teens On Fast Track To Obesity

 The Teen Obesity Epidemic

-Between 16 and 33 percent of children and adolescents are obese.
+According to the American Academy of Child & Adolescent Psychiatry, approximately 12.7 million (17%) of children and adolescents are obese.
 Unhealthy weight gain due to poor diet and lack of exercise is responsible for over 300,000 deaths each year, and the annual cost to society for obesity is estimated at nearly $100 billion.
-The importance of confronting this issue can hardly be overstated as studies have shown that an obese child between the ages of 10 and 13 has an 80 percent chance of becoming an obese adult.
+The importance of confronting this issue can hardly be overstated as studies have shown that overweight children are more likely to become overweight adults unless they engage in lifestyle changes and develop healthier habits of eating and movement (AACAP).

 A child or teen is considered obese when their weight is 10 percent higher than what is recommended for their height and body type.
-Various factors such as environment, genetics, metabolism, eating habits, and lifestyle play a significant role in developing obesity among the adolescents.
+Various factors such as genetics, socioeconomic status, metabolic health and efficiency, poor sleep, and lifestyle choices contribute to the development of overweight and obesity – not just for teens, but for all individuals.

 Some of the common causes of obesity in children and adolescents are general poor eating habits, lack of exercise, overeating or binging, family and peer problems, family history of obesity, certain medications (such as steroids), some psychiatric medications, low self-esteem, depression, emotional problems and stressful life events (such as divorce of parents, death of beloved one, or abuse).